 I have a veto in place and I am concerned about someone getting identifying information about me from the adoption file?

 While your veto is in place your identifying information cannot be released.

-After the end of the 5 year transition period, if the other parties apply for it, identifying information about you that is currently held in the adoption file may be made available to them.
+After the end of the 5 year transition period on 17 December 2022, if the other parties apply for it, identifying information about you that is currently held in the adoption file may be made available to them.

 Support is available to you from the Department for Child Protection and the Post Adoption Support Services to help you prepare for this.

 You may give notice to the department if you believe release of your identifying information may give rise to a serious risk to your life or safety.
 A determination about this will then be made regarding whether information will be released.